GarwelGarwel/SpaceAge/README.md

 Currently, the module tracks this data:
 - total (lifetime) income
-- number of launches (crewed and total)
+- number of launched and lost vessels and kerbals
 - total mass of vessels launched
-- total number of kerbals launched
+- total number of planted flags
 - heaviest vessel launched
 - most complex (by parts count) vessel launched
 - max crew in a vessel (on launch)